 Other Requirements: Must be a Veteran

 A VA mortgage loan is a special mortgage program for Veterans to buy homes with zero money down.
 The VA does not issue the funds but provides insurance to protect the lender in case of foreclosure.

 The rules for who qualifies varies on the type of military service the veteran is trying to qualify under.
 Active duty military personnel qualify after 3 months if they get the loan while still on duty.
 If they get it after discharge, they need 2 years of service.
-Reservists and National Guard members need 6 years of service but this can be lowered if they were called up under Title 10.
+Reservists and National Guard members need 6 years of service but this can be lowered if they were called up under Title 10 or Title 63.
 These requirements may be waived at the VA’s discretion if the Veteran was discharged due to a service related disability.
 Additionally, surviving spouses qualify for VA home financing if the veteran passed away due to a service related injury.

-There’s no official minimum credit score required for a VA mortgage loan.
+There is no official minimum credit score required for a VA mortgage loan.
 Each lender sets their own minimum credit requirement.
 However, it can be difficult to get a VA mortgage loan if the veteran has a credit score below 580.

-A Chapter 7 bankruptcy needs to be discharged for at least 2 years to qualify for VA financing.
+Per the VA Handbook, Chapter 7 bankruptcy typically needs to be discharged for at least 2 years to qualify for VA financing.
 There are some exceptions in the guidelines where it can be approved in as little as one year if extenuating circumstances exist.

 For a Chapter 13 bankruptcy, the repayment plan needs to have been paid for at least one year.
 If it’s not yet discharged, court approval will be needed.